-This technical report summarizes a mineral resource estimate produced for Alexco Resource Corp.
+This technical report summarizes an updated mineral resource estimate produced by Alexco Resource Corp.
 (Alexco) for the Flame & Moth deposit located on the Flame & Moth property, one of several polymetallic silver-lead-zinc deposits occurring in the historic Keno Hill silver-lead district, near Mayo, Yukon Territory.

-The mineral resource models were constructed by SRK Consulting (Canada) Inc. (SRK), during the first half of 2012 from drilling information acquired by Alexco from 2010 to 2011.
+The mineral resource models were constructed by David Farrow, P.Geo (BC) of Geostrat Consulting Services Inc., during the first quarter of 2013 from drilling information acquired by Alexco between 2010 and 2012.
 Mineral resources were classified as Indicated and Inferred mineral resources following the CIM Definition Standards for Mineral Resources and Mineral Reserves (December 2005) guidelines.
 The report was prepared following the guidelines of the Canadian Securities Administrators National Instrument 43-101 and Form 43-101F1, and in conformity with generally accepted CIM "Estimation of Mineral Resources and Mineral Reserves Best Practice Guidelines".